 Timings and parallelization

 This section summarizes the options DFTK offers to monitor and influence performance of the code.
+For details on running DFTK on HPC systems, see also Using DFTK on compute clusters and Using DFTK on GPUs.

 Timing measurements